karma4u101/FoBo/README.md

 <script type="text/javascript" src="/classpath/fobo/[a third script file name]"></script>
   :
 ```
-For more information see readme in respective sub module.
+For more information see readme in respective toolkit module.
-You can now also use use FoBo's resource injection snippet to inject all your fobo css and js resources
+You can now also use use FoBo's resource injection snippet to inject all your FoBo css and js resources
 ```html
 <link data-lift="FoBo.Resources.injectCSS?resources=file name,another file name,a third file name,..."></link>
 <link rel="stylesheet" type='text/css' href='[path/to/you/app/specific/css/file/in/the/webapp/dir]'>